 We grow over 200 varieties of organic annual and perennial vegetables, mushrooms, herbs, and cold-hardy fruits, nuts, and berries.

-We run a 24-week veggie box delivery program, from mid-June to mid-November, providing fresh, seasonal, organically-grown fruits and veggies to Edmeston families.
+We run a weekly veggie box delivery program, from June to October, providing fresh, seasonal, organically-grown fruits and veggies to Edmeston families.
 Our veggie boxes are priced on a sliding scale so families pay what they can afford.

 We use natural building methods, as well as local and salvaged materials, to construct our farm's infrastructure.
 Our completed projects include a skoolie (converted school bus), chicken tractor, and an off-grid tiny home with solar panels, rainwater collection, and wood-burning stove.
 We are in the process of completing a traditional New England timber framed barn on a rammed tire "Earthship" foundation.